GPG Suite 2019.1 introduces a new default key server. This KB answers the most common questions about this change.

 - email addresses are only published with consent

 The old key servers can still be used if necessary.

-The fact that such an attack was possible is problematic and it's been coming a long time.
-But changing large ecosystems like OpenPGP isn't trivial and done quickly.
+The fact this attack was possible is problematic and it's been coming a long time.
+Changing large ecosystems like OpenPGP isn't trivial and done quickly.

 So thanks to the people who have worked hard to put together Hagrid, the new key server.

-Nonetheless we are excited about this change and think that it brings huge benefits for our users.
+We are excited about this change and believe it brings great benefits for our users.
 As always you are welcome to share your feedback.